 A reader, Richard, brought our attention to a tumblr blog highlighting this mis-illustration.
 Preggobelly collects screenshots of abortion stories illustrated by heavily pregnant bellies.
 Here is a sample:

-For another fascinating post on imagery and abortion, see our post on the initiation of fetus imagery.Lisa Wade is a professor at Occidental College.
+For another fascinating post on imagery and abortion, see our post on the initiation of fetus imagery.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.